-If you have a witch or wizard who loves to whip up bubbling, frothing brews in his or her chemistry lab, then this Halloween inspired elephant toothpaste experiment is a MUST!
-Creating brews is a fabulous Halloween science activity and you can actually try this one with both regular household hydrogen peroxide and the more commonly used hydrogen peroxide that you need to get at a beauty store or through Amazon.
-Explore Halloween science and in particular thermogenic reactions with a super simple set up.
+If you have a junior scientist who loves to whip up bubbling, frothing brews in his or her chemistry lab, then this elephant toothpaste experiment is a MUST!
+You can try this with regular household hydrogen peroxide and the more commonly used hydrogen peroxide you need to get at a beauty store or through Amazon.
+Explore classic science experiments with a super simple setup, particularly thermogenic reactions!

 ELEPHANT TOOTHPASTE EXPERIMENT

-Note: Adults should handle this hydrogen peroxide.
-It’s not meant for play and unreacted hydrogen peroxide may irritate skin or eyes!
+We do strongly recommend that adults only handle the hydrogen peroxide.
+It’s not meant for play, and unreacted hydrogen peroxide may irritate skin or eyes!
 Wash hands thoroughly after the experiment.
 Wear safety goggles!

-- 1 Tablespoon of dry fast acting yeast (use the little packs)
+- 1 Tablespoon of dry fast-acting yeast (use the little packet)

 - 3 Tablespoons of warm water